yvvvan/MPSEES-23-nxtOSEK-Driving/README.md

 - [ ] install ORB3-SLAM and play around with it
 - [ ] implement map generation
+- [x] implement a test for pseudocode
+- [ ] improve pseudocode
 - [ ] implement a test for the map generation
 - [ ] integrate ORB3-SLAM and map generation
 - [ ] look into path finding algorithm